Fennel: Nutrition

-Cuisine
+Culinary

 The bulb, foliage, and fruits of the fennel plant are used in many of the culinary traditions of the world.
 The small flowers of wild fennel (known as fennel "pollen") are the most potent form of fennel, but also the most expensive.
 Dried fennel fruit is an aromatic, anise-flavored spice, brown or green when fresh, slowly turning a dull grey as the fruit ages.
 For cooking, green fruits are optimal.
 The leaves are delicately flavored and similar in shape to dill.
 The bulb is a crisp vegetable that can be sautéed, stewed, braised, grilled, roasted or eaten raw.
 Tender young leaves are used for garnishes, as a salad, to add flavor to salads, to flavor sauces to be served with puddings, and in soups and fish sauce.
 Both the inflated leaf bases and the tender young shoots can be eaten like celery.

 Fennel fruits are sometimes confused with those of anise, which are similar in taste and appearance, though smaller.
 Fennel is also a flavoring in some natural toothpastes.
 The fruits are used in cookery and sweet desserts.